alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-03-06-why-erb-should-be-preferred-to-jinja2-for-devops-templating.md

 It goes without saying that this situation is far from ideal.
 As a user of Sceptre and Cookiecutter, it is frustrating, to say the least, to search on Stack Overflow and find a solution to a problem that only works in Ansible.
 It must be frustrating when migrating from Ansible to Salt and vice versa too.

-None of this is the fault of Jinja2, but it does raise a red flag that Ansible and Salt spent so much development time in "fixing" Jinja2.
+None of this is the fault of Jinja2, but it is a concern that Ansible and Salt appear to have invested in parallel development efforts directed to "fixing" the same limitations in Jinja2.

 ## Calling the shell